colemanw/webform_civicrm/README.txt

 - None of the above applies to custom fields.
 Custom fields of type state/province will be a non-dynamic dropdown list of all "Available states and provinces" you have enabled in CiviCRM's localization settings.
 This is the same behavior as on CiviCRM profiles.

-CREATING HASHED LINKS

-CiviMail has the ability to generate links that have a unique "key" for each person it sends a message to.
-This module can read those keys and automatically pre-fill the webform for people who follow that link.
-Your constituents will thank you for not making them fill out their name, address, etc when you already know it.
-To send out personalized links to your form in CiviMail, simply copy and paste the url provided under "Additional Options" on the CiviCRM tab of your webform into your CiviMail message.

-This module can also generate those keys, allowing you to send a hashed link from a webform-generated email, or redirect an anonymous user to another webform or CiviCRM page upon submission.
-An example use for this would be that upon completion of your webform, the contact will receive an email containing a hashed link directing them back to the form in case they wish to edit their information.
-Another example would be to redirect them to a CiviCRM contribution page, pre-filled with their contact information.
-To use this feature, enable the "Contact ID" and "Generate Checksum" fields for a contact, then use their token values in the webform's email or redirect options.
-Click "edit" on the checksum field for a snippet you can copy and paste.

 ABOUT THE "NOT YOU" MESSAGE

 This feature exists to help prevent a major CRM headache: If users view your form while logged-in as someone else, or they click to your form by following someone else's personalized link (i.e. from a forwarded email), they will see that person's details on the form.
 Not given any alternative, they are likely to manually clear those fields and type their own information, which would cause the existing contact to be updated with a different person's details, throwing your contact data into confusion.